Photo by Victor Jara (@victorbandana)

 Finally at 7:25 AM, the winds died and we started for Sam Mack Meadow, a gorgeous grassy glacier spillway nestled below Sam Mack Lake.
 Just under a mile from camp, we came to another seemingly impassable river crossing and followed the creek further north to get across.
 In late summer and fall, a series of switchbacks bring you up to the meadow where the trail to the Palisade Glacier continues up the Southern moraine.
 In our case, the entire slope was covered in hard packed snow.
 I took the direct path where I was presented with a steep slope while David and Victor opted for the traditional route in order to check out the meadow.

 Photo by David Richard (@drpeak2peek)

-By 12:10 PM I had made it to another Notch where the view of the Sierra Crest was starting to dwindle.
+By 12:10 PM I reached another Notch where the view of the Sierra Crest was starting to dwindle.
 I noticed a small spur called Apex Peak to the right, but I had no idea that it was named at the time.
 Strong gusts of wind and the incoming clouds pressed my focus back toward Sill.
 I peaked over the saddle to see a fairly exposed ledge followed by some Class 3 boulder scrambling; in the center was a cairn.
-I traced the best potential route and made way across the upper portion of the ledges.
+I traced the best potential route and made my way across the upper portion of the ledges.
 From the end of the ledges, I continued directly up the ridge through some solid Class 3 granite.
-At about 13950 feet, I finally decided to remove my crampons making note of the sawtooth rock they were near.
-The gusts were more and more frequent, and it started to snow, but I was so god damn close.
+At about 13,950 feet, I decided to remove my crampons and made note of the sawtooth rock they were near.
+The gusts were more and more frequent, and it started to snow.

 MOUNT SILL SUMMIT